Mary-Jane Rubenstein: Career

 From 2005 to 2006, Rubenstein was Scholar-in-Residence at the Cathedral of St. John the Divine.
 In 2006, she earned Columbia University's Core Curriculum Award for Graduate Teaching and served as the Doctoral Commencement Speaker.
-Rubenstein was appointed Assistant Professor of Religion at Wesleyan University in 2006, Associate Professor in 2011, and Professor in 2014.
-She won the Wesleyan Binswanger Prize for Excellence in Teaching in 2017.
+Rubenstein was appointed Assistant Professor of Religion at Wesleyan University in 2006, Associate Professor in 2011, Professor in 2014, and Dean of Social Sciences in 2023.
+She now co-directs the university's Space Ethics Research Constellation and won the Wesleyan Binswanger Prize for Excellence in Teaching in 2017.

 Research

 Rubenstein's research uncovers the mythological and theological legacies of contemporary philosophy and science.
 While her early work investigated the disavowal of wonder in phenomenology and deconstruction, her more recent writing has moved into the metaphysical underpinnings of cosmology, astronomy and space travel, general relativity and quantum mechanics, and non-linear biology and ecology.

-Her 2023 book, Astrotopia, speaks of her objections to the "corporate space race".
+Her 2023 book, Astrotopia, diagnoses the "corporate space race" as a contemporary messianic movement.